cjseattle/dotfiles/README.md

 Check out the [`aliases.zsh`](./aliases.zsh) file and add your own aliases.
 If you need to tweak your `$PATH` check out the [`path.zsh`](./path.zsh) file.
 These files get loaded in because the `$ZSH_CUSTOM` setting points to the `.dotfiles` directory.
 You can adjust the [`.zshrc`](./.zshrc) file to your liking to tweak your Oh My Zsh setup.
 More info about how to customize Oh My Zsh can be found [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization).

 When installing these dotfiles for the first time you'll need to backup all of your settings with Mackup.
 Install Mackup and backup your settings with the commands below.
-Your settings will be synced to iCloud so you can use them to sync between computers and reinstall them when reinstalling your Mac.
-If you want to save your settings to a different directory or different storage than iCloud, [checkout the documentation](https://github.com/lra/mackup/blob/master/doc/README.md#storage).
+Your settings will be synced to Dropbox so you can use them to sync between computers and reinstall them when reinstalling your Mac.
+If you want to save your settings to a different directory or different storage than Dropbox, [checkout the documentation](https://github.com/lra/mackup/blob/master/doc/README.md#storage).
 Also make sure your `.zshrc` file is symlinked from your dotfiles repo to your home directory.

 ```zsh
 brew install mackup